Image: AEC Magazine

 When starting in this competitive field, you’ll need to focus on learning technical tools and be proficient in a game engine such as Unreal or Unity, which often also involves some coding.

-Employers may look for the following skills in a Commercial Real-time Artist:
+Employers may look for the following skills in a commercial real-time 3D artist:

 When starting in this competitive field, you’ll need to focus on learning a real-time game engine, but the importance of art fundamentals cannot be underestimated.
 However, because Real-time Artists often take on a more generalist role, plenty of other software is worth learning too.